jk1834/BMICalculator/README.md

 # BMICalculator

 ## Installation
 The installation process for this program is extremely simple.
-Navigate to the top of the folder, and you should see an executable named ‘BMI.exe’.
-Click on it, and then click on ‘Download’ on the far right side of the screen.
-This will put the file in the Downloads folder of your Windows machine.
+Download the repository, and save it wherever you want with whatever filename you desire.

 ## Running the Program
-The only step left is to put the program wherever directory you want it to be and double click it.
-It will open and the instructions for further use are listed in the program itself.
+The only step left is to put the program wherever directory you want it to be and double click the html file.
+Hosting the application on a web server is the next priority, but for now, it simply sits in an html file.

 ##  Using the Program
-While the instructions are listed plainly and clearly in the program, a short excerpt will be shown here.
-Upon launching, you will be met with this screen;
+While the instructions are listed plainly and clearly in the program, all it boils down to is inputting two imperial numbers in the boxes, and hitting the calculate button.
+For more in depth instructions, see the "Instructions" tab on the application itself.